jsauerland/Sample-Superstore/README.md

-# Sample-Superstore
+# Sample Superstore Data Project

-Exercise project using Sample Superstore data to create a public dashboard
+A project to create a public dashboard for analyzing Sales Performance of the Superstore dataset from Tableau